forlond/phpunit-testing-tools/docs/symfony_form.md

 public function assert(): void
 ```

-Finally, when all the expectations are in place, call the `assert` method.
-There are two modalities:
+Finally, when all the assertions are in place, call the `assert` method.

-In case the number of expectations do not match the number of collected errors, then the entire expectation will fail.
+In case the number of assertions do not match the number of collected form errors, then the test will fail.
 This is the default behaviour, but it can be disabled by using the `disableStrictSize` method.

 > [!NOTE]
-> For the non-strict sequence mode when a form error matches a constraint, then that expectation is not considered again
+> For the non-strict sequence mode when a form error matches an assertion, then that assertion is not considered
-> for the remaining form errors.
+> again for the remaining form errors.

 > [!NOTE]
-> When a form error is not found for an expectation, then the test fails.
+> When a form error is not found for an assertion, then the test fails.